Resources/Guides/Advanced

 Use defer for tags that depend on the DOM being ready.
 Use async for tags that are independent of page content.
 Never use neither (blocking) for third-party tags.

-Performance Budget Framework
+Building a Real Performance Budget

 A performance budget sets limits on what you allow tags to cost.
 Without a budget, tag count grows until the site is slow and nobody knows which tag pushed it over the edge.